AlienTux/blenderScripts/README.md

-# blenderScripts
+This is a (very basic) collection of scripts I find useful.

-Blender scripts I find useful
+Will update this readme as I add more scripts (if I manage to make them work...)